Noel Peverill

-Ralph Noel Peverill (25 December 1907 – 21 October 1997) was a former Australian rules footballer who played with Carlton in the Victorian Football League (VFL).
+Ralph Noel Peverill (25 December 1907 – 21 October 1997) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).

 Peverill played a single game for Carlton while studying dentistry at the University of Melbourne.

 He later served in the Australian Army during World War II, rising to the rank of Lieutenant-Colonel.

 Peverill later became the Director of the Perth Dental Hospital.